Since 1984, ROC-NH™ has helped owners sell their New Hampshire mobile-home parks to residents.

-Many park owners who desire to sell contact us and their homeowners.
-They give residents the time to learn about the operational, organizational, legal and financial issues associated with park ownership and to decide whether to submit a purchase offer.
+Many park owners contact us, and their homeowners, when they’re considering selling.
+This gives the park’s residents time to learn about the operational, organizational, legal, and financial issues associated with park ownership and to decide whether to submit a purchase offer.

-Typically, our team will meet with a group of homeowners interested in learning about converting the park to resident-ownership.
-The residents will vote on whether to incorporate a consumer cooperative and allow homeowners to become members for a nominal fee.
+Typically, after hearing from the park’s owner, we meet with a group of homeowners interested in learning about converting the park to resident ownership.
+The residents will vote on whether to incorporate a consumer cooperative.

-The co-op’s members then elect an interim board of directors charged with collecting all the information needed to make an informed recommendation to the members about whether or not to submit an purchase offer.
+The members then elect an interim board of directors charged with collecting the information, or due diligence, needed to make an informed recommendation to the members about whether to submit a purchase offer.

-If their offer is accepted, the New Hampshire Community Loan Fund’s Loan Review Committee studies the opportunity and votes to provide “predevelopment financing” to enable the co-op to hire legal counsel, engineers, environmental specialists and others.
-These professionals will perform and present all of the due diligence necessary required to complete this transaction.
+If the seller’s offer is accepted, the New Hampshire Community Loan Fund provides predevelopment financing to enable the co-op to hire legal counsel, engineers, environmental specialists, and others.
+These professionals will perform and present all the due diligence necessary required to complete this transaction.

-Park conversions typically are financed by the Community Loan Fund, sometimes in partnership with a bank.
-As with any commercial transaction, both lenders require an appraisal.
+Most park conversions are financed by the Community Loan Fund, sometimes in partnership with a bank.